National Butterfly and Hummingbird Day - October

 History

-There are about 20 species of butterflies on the planet, the most common of which is cabbage.
-They go through a fascinating life cycle: first, eggs are laid on the leaves, then they hatch into larvae and become caterpillars.
-They eat plants, grow, and then turn into a chrysalis, from which a butterfly emerges.
-Insect wings are made up of thousands of scales that reflect light, and most species typically live for 0-2 weeks.
+There are about 20,000 butterfly species worldwide, with the cabbage white being the most common.
+Butterflies go through a fascinating life cycle: they start as eggs on leaves, hatch into larvae (caterpillars), grow by eating plants, and eventually transform into a chrysalis, from which the adult butterfly emerges.
+Their wings are made up of thousands of tiny scales that reflect light, and most species live for just one to two weeks.

-Hummingbirds are small, colorful birds with about 325 species.
-Eight of them have been found in America.
-Interestingly, hummingbirds can breed with other species, leading to the appearance of hybrids.
-They feed not only on nectar, but also on fruit juice and small insects.
-Their life cycle ranges from three to twelve years.
-Their wings beat up to 200 times per second – it’s amazing!
+Hummingbirds are small, brilliantly colored birds with around 325 species—eight of which can be found in the United States.
+Hummingbirds are capable of breeding with other species, creating hybrids.
+They feed on nectar, fruit juice, and small insects, and their lifespan ranges from three to twelve years.
+Their wings can beat up to 200 times per second!

-• Butterflies cannot fly during an earthquake, can taste with their paws, lay more than 1000 eggs in their life, cure people of stress and anxiety, distinguish some colors (red, yellow, green), and feel vibrations perfectly.
+• Butterflies cannot fly during an earthquake, can taste with their feet, lay more than 1,000 eggs in a lifetime, help reduce stress and anxiety, can see some colors (red, yellow, green), and are sensitive to vibrations.

-• Hummingbirds can fly backwards and upside down, feed only in the air, have a large heart (three times the size of their stomach!), skillfully build nests, and consume daily food that is more than their own weight.
+• Hummingbirds can fly backward and upside down, feed only while hovering, have a heart three times the size of their stomach, build intricate nests, and consume more than their own body weight in food each day.

 National Butterfly and Hummingbird Day is observed on October 3 each year.